My Metal Detectors

 Considerable practical experience is needed to avoid simple but critical mistakes when fine-tuning the Deus.
 Such experience can be gained through experimentation and analysis of the results obtained in the field.
 However, the learning of all the intricacies of the Deus will go faster if you get all the essential theoretical knowledge of this overcomplicated device.

-If you are a beginner Deus user, you can get such knowledge from my write-ups on the Deus all compiled in this directory - Articles on XP Deus Metal Detector and Accessories
+If you are a beginner Deus user, you can get such knowledge from my write-ups on the Deus, that are all compiled in this directory - Articles on XP Deus Metal Detector and Accessories

 After field testing, experimenting and using the Deus regularly for 11 years, I have accumulated enough practical knowledge about this detector to write over 16 articles, including tutorials and guides, that have been helpful to many Deus 1 and Deus 2 users around the world.